dingj29/uncharted_legacy/README.md

 ## Personal Infos
 - Freelance Artist, doing art just for fun
 - Have 3 years of experience with Photoshop
-- Trained tradiional artist: good at oil painting, acrylic painting and watercolor
+- Trained traditional artist: good at oil painting, acrylic painting and watercolor
 - Love to share my thought to the world by using art and express my feelings using art

 ## Game Background